 Some measurement applications require mixed measurements and distributed systems, which might require more than one CompactDAQ chassis or controller.
 There are three main methods of multichassis synchronization.

 Multi Chassis Synchronization Using BNC/SMB Connectors or Digital Modules - One method to achieve synchronization between chassis is to use the two BNC connectors located on the cDAQ-9178, cDAQ-9188, cDAQ-9188XT, and cDAQ-9179 chassis or one SMB Connector on the CDAQ-9132, cDAQ-9133, cDAQ-9134, cDAQ-9135, cDAQ-9136, cDAQ-9137, cDAQ-9185, and cDAQ-9189 to import and export timing signals.
+Note that the CompactDAQ Controllers have now gone end of life and are no longer available.

 Figure 12: NI cDAQ-9178 with two BNC ports can be used to import or export timing and trigger signals.